 Kevin W. Wimberly

 Kevin W. Wimberly is an Associate with the firm, and he provides intellectual property representation, including transactional, licensing, and litigation related to trademarks, patents, copyrights, trade secrets and other matters.
-Mr. Wimberly's practice also includes various Internet-related matters, including counseling clients on the scope of protection and available immunities to service providers based on third-party, or user-generated, content.
+Mr. Wimberly's practice also includes various Internet-related matters, including counseling clients on the scope of protection and available immunities to service providers based on user-generated content, as well as consultations on marketing issues such as CAN-SPAM and TCPA compliance.
 He brings extensive experience working with Internet-related technologies and clientele, including mobile app developers, webmasters, and other content providers.

 Mr. Wimberly graduated from the University of South Carolina in 1997 with a B.A. degree in English.
 To pursue his interest in computers and technology, he began working in computer and networking support.
 His information technology experience includes working in the in-house legal department of a multi-national software development corporation as well as working in the information technology departments of two Florida law schools.
 His prior career in Information Technology provides him valuable experience in computer networking and its underlying hardware and software infrastructure, and that experience continues to benefit the firm's clients, many of whom require proficiency in technical matters.